The Baby Sleep Site®

 You're never alone in our sleepy little village!

-When you become a member of The Baby Sleep Site® you become an instant VIP and can ask a question on any page in our Members Area.
-Think of it like being able to ask the author of a baby sleep book any question you have on any page of the book.
+When you become a VIP member of The Baby Sleep Site® you become an instant VIP and can ask a question on any page in our VIP Members Area.
+In other words, think of it like being able to ask the author of a baby sleep book any question you have on any page of the book.

-Or, perhaps you’d prefer to join us in live chats with a senior sleep consultant in one of our weekly group sleep coaching options.
+In addition, perhaps you'd like to join us in live chats with a senior sleep consultant in one of our weekly group sleep coaching options.

-We also provide several case studies of other families similar to yours who have solved their baby or toddler’s sleep problems, and offer workbooks to help you make your own sleep plan, and more.
+Furthermore, you can also read several case studies of other families similar to yours who have solved their baby or toddler's sleep problems or use the workbooks to make your own sleep plan, and more.

 There's a lot you can do "mostly" on your own.
 For everything else, we're here for you!

 Every month, millions of people visit our site and discover new information on how to help baby sleep.
-Just a few things you might learn include:
+As a result, here are just a few things you might learn: